-Never cut the ethernet cable when the cable is attached to inverter and battery is connected to the inverter.
-Even if the inverter is turned off, it will damage the remote PCB inside if the cable is short circuited during cutting.
+Never cut the Ethernet cable when the cable is attached to inverter and battery is connected to the inverter.
+Even if the inverter is turned off, it will damage the remote PCB inside if the cable is short circuited during cutting and not covered under warranty.